52 Weird and Unique Things To Do In Tokyo

 20. Visit an (Ethical) Animal Cafe

 Sipping on lattes while patting furry (or spiky, or slithery) friends has been a growing trend in Japan.
-Animal Cafes allow you to interact with different animals while enjoying a drink and a meal, giving off a classy petting zoo feeling.
+Animal Cafes allow you to interact with different animals while enjoying a drink and a meal, giving off a relaxed petting zoo feeling.
 Animals featured in Animal Cafes across Tokyo include dogs, cats, hedgehogs, owls, otters, mini pigs… even meerkats and lizards!

 In order to make your visit an ethical one, I recommend doing your research before you choose which cafe to visit.